apache/druid-website-src/druid-powered.md

 and hundreds batch indexing jobs on daily basis.
 It's a pleasure to work with Druid, extraordinarily efficient and exceptionally stable platform with vibrant community.

+## Amobee

+Today’s consumers move across screens with ease.
+But advertisers and media companies alike struggle to unify audiences and optimize media investment.
+Only [Amobee](https://www.amobee.com/) brings it all together.
+We give you the power to bridge these silos with end-to-end solutions that help brands, agencies, and media companies optimize the consumer experience across linear TV, connected TV and digital, including social.
+You are in control, finding the audiences you seek and getting the performance that you need to drive meaningful results for your business.
+Our loyal customers have achieved dramatic performance improvements and efficiencies by holistically optimizing their full portfolio of media against strategic, in-market audiences.
+Together, these beloved household brands and premium media providers have made Amobee a world leading advertising & premium media management platform.
+Why?
+Like us, they believe that when all media investment can be mapped to business outcomes, everyone wins -- including the consumer.

+Amobee provides advertising solutions across tv, digital and social platforms.
+Amobee has massive incoming data, with customers requiring reporting analytics across unbounded combinations of use cases.
+Amobee uses Druid to power such intense customer needs via quick response dashboards and offline reports in Amobee’s Platform UI, as well as queries from demanding automated systems.
+Specifically, we love that Druid allows convergence of many data streams via its robust ingestion, parallel aggregation, redundant storage and concurrent query mechanisms.

 ## Appsflyer

 Druid is the major player in the real-time analytics pipeline at Appsflyer, and it serves as customer facing analytics database for dashboard reporting.